-Beloit is a blue-collar town, with 35.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Beloit, you'll notice that it is more blue-collar than most other communities in America.
+36.45% of Beloit’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Beloit is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Beloit who work in office and administrative support (13.33%), food service (7.70%), and sales jobs (7.60%).
+There are especially a lot of people living in Beloit who work in office and administrative support (13.10%), management occupations (7.02%), and sales jobs (6.39%).

-Beloit is a very ethnically-diverse city.
+Beloit is an extremely ethnically-diverse city.
 The people who call Beloit home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beloit residents report their race to be White, followed by Black or African-American.
 Beloit also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.93% of the city’s residents.
-Important ancestries of people in Beloit include Irish, English, Norwegian, and African.
+People of Hispanic or Latino origin account for 20.24% of the city’s residents.
+Important ancestries of people in Beloit include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Beloit is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Polish.